Remember when you were a kid and you got something in the mail addressed just to you? What an exciting feeling!

 Each year, the town averages more than 100,000 cards, each of which a team of volunteers unpacks and hand stamps before mailing it to the intended recipient.

-Last year’s seal sent a message of unity: “Let’s unite our hearts this Valentine’s Day.
+Last year’s seal was something simple and sweet: “Let’s unite our hearts this Valentine’s Day.
 Our Sweetheart City will lead the way.”

 There is also a Valentine’s cachet that shows a mailbox with hearts on their way somewhere.
 You can see it here.